Gaping Gill, Ingleborough

 From the cave, head across the bridge and onwards towards Trow Gill.
 The route is wide and clear, and you will not need to deviate from it.
 Before entering Trow Gill, the path bends round to the left at a 90 degree angle.
 The gorge ahead of you is Trow Gill and is a climber’s haven!
 Head through the middle of the gorge and towards the far end.
 There is a little bit of easy rock scrambling here upwards to the path, which would eventually lead you to the summit of Ingleborough.

 Follow the path onwards and upwards, keeping the wall to your left.
-The path follows the line of the wall until you reach a crossing point.
+The path follows the line of the wall until you reach a crossing point over the wall to your left.
 Cross over, and follow the path heading towards the final climb of Ingleborough.
-You will head past some pretty cool rock formations and sink holes, and eventually, you will see that the path forks into two.
+You will head past some pretty cool rock limestone pavement and sink holes, and eventually, you will see that the path forks into two.
 You need to take the fork to the right.

 Once you have paddled to your heart’s content (AT A SAFE DISTANCE… did I mention that?!), head back the way you came.
 This is a there and back again walk, that you will NOT mind doing twice!

-Walking towards Gaping Gill with Ingleborough in the background
+Walking towards Gaping Gill with Ingleborough in the background, the fork in the path is visible.

 ⭐ We hope you enjoy our walks, but please exercise common sense as routes can change with the weather conditions and seasons!
 The routes have been walked by our own two feet, but you know your own limits.
 Always take a back-up map, don’t rely on GPS alone, wear appropriate clothing for the weather and take adequate snacks and refreshments with you (although as a parent, I know you already know that bit!)